NLnetLabs/routinator/source/manual-page.rst

 .. subcmd:: validate

-       This command can be used to perform RPKI route origin validation for a route announcement.
-Routinator will determine whether the provided announcement is RPKI valid, invalid, or not found.
+       This command can be used to perform RPKI route origin validation for one or more route announcements.
+Routinator will determine whether the provided announcements are RPKI valid, invalid, or not found.

+       A single route announcement can be given directly on the command line:

        .. option:: -a asn, --asn=asn